metomi/rose/sphinx/tutorial/cylc/scheduling/datetime-cycling.rst

-In the last section we looked at writing an :term:`integer cycling` workflow, that is one where the :term:`cycle points <cycle point>` are numbered.
+In the last section we looked at writing an :term:`integer cycling` workflow, one where the :term:`cycle points <cycle point>` are numbered.

-Typically workflows are repeated every so often, say every day or every few hours.
+Typically workflows are repeated at a regular interval, say every day or every few hours.
 To make this easier cylc has a date-time cycling mode where the :term:`cycle points <cycle point>` use dates rather than numbers.

+.. admonition:: Reminder
+   :class: tip

+   :term:`Cycle points <cycle point>` are labels, cylc runs tasks as soon as their dependencies are met so cycles do not necessarily run in order.

 .. _tutorial-iso8601: